 What About Spanish Healthcare for Children?

 Dependants of beneficiaries of the SNS, including direct family and children, are also able to register to the SNS to gain access to public Spanish healthcare.
-Child healthcare also covers dental care (up to the age of 15), vaccination costs (up to 14 years old, with a good national vaccination programme) and paediatric care.
+Child healthcare also covers dental care (up to the age of 16 under the 2024 Oral-Health Plan), vaccination costs (up to 14 years old, with a good national vaccination programme) and paediatric care.

 What do I do in a Medical Emergency?

-If urgent and life-threatening medical treatment is required, you can contact the emergency services by calling 112, which is free from mobile and landline phones.
-Hospitals will have an emergency response/A&E department that can be visited in emergencies.
-Ambulances contain trained first responders, and emergency care is covered by the public health service.
+For everyone — including those relying on healthcare in Spain for expats — if urgent and life-threatening medical treatment is required, you can contact the emergency services by calling 112, which is free from both mobile and landline phones.
+Hospitals have an emergency response/A&E department that can be visited in emergencies, ambulances carry trained first responders, and emergency care is covered by the public health service.

 Am I still Eligible to UK Healthcare?